Laceweb - The Bougainville Survivors of Trauma Association Inc.

 THE BOUGAINVILLE TRAUMA SUPPORT PROPOSAL AND MICRO-PROPOSAL

-Over the past seven years the Association, in dialogue with people thoughout Bougainville, has been evolving a project for extending self help healing wellbeing networks on Bougainville.
+Over the past seven years the Association, in dialogue with people throughout Bougainville, has been evolving a project for extending self help healing wellbeing networks on Bougainville.
 Details of this project may be found at Laceweb - Self-Help Action Rebuilding Well-Being .

 POSSIBLE ACTION